Carlo47/TFTGraphics/README.md

 # TFTGraphics

-Shows a menu on a TFT display and allows the selection of everal functions by means of a pushbutton.
+Shows a menu on a TFT display and allows the selection of several functions by means of a pushbutton.
 The graphical examples are:
 - Digital Clock
 - Analog Clock